solacese/geekathon-team-5/server-side/readme.md

 ## Contents
 This directory will contain all the server side code/apps.

-1. MarketDataFeedhandler - A Java program to simulate trades updates for a given set of instruments from a specified exchange.
+1. MarketDataFeedhandler - A Java program to simulate trade updates for a given set of instruments from a specified exchange.

 ## Checking out